 Watch the video below.
 What do you think?

-Remember that a big chunk of your fee goes towards funding health care and education in Bhutan, we were told it was in the region of $70 per day.
+Remember that a big chunk of your fee goes towards funding health care and education in Bhutan.
+We were told this was in the region of $70 per day.
 That’s fine, we’re cool with that, but if you’re expecting a tour or accommodation that is worth that sum, I doubt you’ll get it.
 We don’t feel we did.

-Two of us travelled, so we were looking for $500 a day of value, that’s an expensive trip.
+Two of us travelled, so we were looking for $500 per day of value.
+That’s an expensive trip.
 I don’t think we came close to that in terms of absolute value.

 What Does The Bhutan Tourist Fee Include?